 These are common things that most people miss and can actually hold you back from accomplishing your goals.

 1. Putting your weight on one leg

 It is imperative for you to be able to stand with all of your weight on one leg if you’d like to get better at walking.

 Don’t worry though, if it is painful right now to stand on one leg, there are ways to build up to it!

 If you currently walk with a limp, one of the reasons could be that your body doesn’t trust you to be on one of your legs for a longer period of time.
 Instead, it tries very hard to keep you off that leg.

-Say if you are limping every time you take a step with your left leg.
-Your body wants to spend as less time on that leg as possible and more time on the right.
+For example, if you limp every time you take a step with your left leg- your body wants to spend as less time on that leg as possible and more time on the right side.
 That’s why it makes the step short and you have to then compensate with the right leg.